Amazon China: Alibaba

 Chinese e-commerce site Alibaba is today considered to be the largest e-commerce retailer in China based on yearly revenue sales.
 Alibaba has approximately 654 million users and has had a steeper growing rate than Amazon Alibaba was also established in 1999, by founder Jack Ma with a team of 17 friends in Hangzhou, China.
 Due to their similarities, is Alibaba often referred to as the "Chinese Amazon" despite being two separate companies with little connection to each other.
 Alibaba and Amazon are similar in products sold and popularity.
 The largest differences deal with their business model as Amazon sells own products, while Alibaba operates a platform that connects sellers and customers and do not own any inventory themselves.
 Alibaba has several subsidiaries and operates within numerous markets.
 They primarily focus on e-commerce, but also operate within the technological market.
 Alibaba has its own payment platform named Alipay, which is used both online and in stores worldwide.
 They have also developed a messaging app, Dingtalk, which is recognised as the world's largest professional communication app.
+In 2026, Alibaba was set to launch a new service that would provide AI agents to millions of merchants on the Taobao and Tmall platforms.
+The merchants will have the ability to use a digital workforce 24/7 that will provide a number of services, including distributing vouchers and adjusting product prices in real time.
+1688, Alibaba's domestic arms also rolled out AI-powered tools, including AI digital employees that help with product listings, marketing activities, and market trend analysis that connects to Qwen LLMs and DeepSeeks open source models that will reduce operational cost.
+The Incommerce11 initiative marked Alibaba's first time that a large-scale deployment of AI took place across the entire e-commerce journey.